 Interscholastic Race Series

-The NICA Coaches License Program is designed to ensure that high school mountain bike coaches are sufficiently knowledgable so as to have a positive impact on student-athletes.
-The program includes professional education, first aid, background screening and field work requirements at varying levels for the four license levels.
+The NICA Coaches License Program is designed to ensure that high school mountain bike coaches are sufficiently knowledgable in order to have a positive impact on student-athletes.
+The program includes professional education, first aid, background screening and field work requirements at varying levels for the three license levels.